 Session Layer

 The Session layer establishes, maintains, and terminates communication sessions between two devices.
-Think of it as managing the “conversation”: it decides when to open a connection, keeps it alive as long as needed, and tears it down cleanly when finished.
-It also handles checkpointing — if a large file transfer fails partway through, the Session layer can resume from the last checkpoint rather than starting over.
+Think of it as managing the conversation.
+It opens the connection, keeps it alive as long as needed, and tears it down cleanly.
+It also handles checkpointing.
+If a large transfer fails partway through, the session can resume from the last checkpoint instead of starting over.

 Protocols: NetBIOS, RPC (Remote Procedure Call), PPTP, SIP